kawijayaa/adpro-rust-webserver/README.md

 ### Commit 4 Reflection

 The /sleep is slow because we intendedly asked the thread to sleep for 10 seconds before returning a response with the ```thread::sleep()``` function.

+### Commit 5 Reflection

+The ThreadPool is implemented by making a vector of workers where the workers will create a thread to run the job.
+We are using channels to bridge communitaction between the ThreadPool and Worker.
+The receiver is wrapped with Mutex to avoid race conditions and Arc to avoid borrowing the receiver.